derivexyz/v1-core/docs/contracts/optiongreekcache.md

 - `boardCacheId`: The id of the OptionBoardCache.

-### Function `updateListingCacheAndGetPrice(struct LyraGlobals.GreekCacheGlobals greekCacheGlobals, uint256 listingCacheId, int256 newCallExposure, int256 newPutExposure, uint256 iv, uint256 skew) → struct OptionMarketPricer.Pricing external`
+### Function `updateListingCacheAndGetPrice(struct ILyraGlobals.GreekCacheGlobals greekCacheGlobals, uint256 listingCacheId, int256 newCallExposure, int256 newPutExposure, uint256 iv, uint256 skew) → struct IOptionMarketPricer.Pricing external`

 Updates the OptionListingCache to reflect the new exposure.